 The material recovered from Area S-29 consisted of modern materials that were discarded in the field.
 No archaeological artifacts were encountered.
 The results of this survey indicate that, while parts of this landform remain intact, it has largely been subjected to artificial modification through infilling and/or compaction.
 Intact soils were generally observed in the northern and southern portions of Area S-29, while cut and filled soils were prevalent in the central portion of this area and along the base of the highway berms.
 Fill over buried A-horizons are present beneath the fill in the central portion, between STPs 21 and 27 on both transects.
 This cutting and filling likely resulted from the construction of I-270.
 No historic or precontact features were observed and no archaeological sites were identified.
 No further work is recommended in Area S-29.
-However, minor LOD changes in and around Area S-29 may warrant addition archaeological investigations if they impact undisturbed terrain with the potential to contain significant archaeological resources.
+Area S-29 is now outside the LOD for the Preferred Alternative and would not be affected.

-Area S-30 is a 6.42-acre limited survey area located between Fleming Avenue and the I-270 spur (Figure 90).
+Area S-30 is a 6.42-acre limited survey area located between Fleming Avenue and the I-270 spur (Figure 94) (Appendix E, Page 5).
 Five STPs were excavated in Area S-30, none of which contained intact soils or archaeological material.
 Area S-30 is situated on a series of ridges separated by steep slopes about 322 ft (98 m) amsl, and the north half of the survey area crosses an unnamed tributary to Rock Creek.
 The NRCS documents Blocktown channery silt loam and Wheaton-Urban complex soils (Web Soil Survey 2015).
 The soils observed in this area did not generally conform to a Blocktown or Wheaton pedon, though one STP did contain a possible intact Blocktown Bt-horizon.